This post may contain affiliate links. Please read our disclosure policy.

 One large egg gives the waffle structure.
 Beat it well before adding the other wet ingredients.

 Milk brings the batter together.
 Whole or 2% milk gives you the best results, but almond, soy, or oat milk all work if that’s what you have on hand.
-The secret to a perfect single waffle is to use room temperature milk and don’t overmix the batter.
-Cold milk can cause the melted butter to seize up, overmixing creates a dense waffle.
+Use room temperature milk if you can.
+Cold milk can cause the melted butter to seize up into small chunks.

 Vanilla extract gives the waffle a warm, homemade flavor.